 DID I TELL YOU that when you join ‘N’, you get to choose a color from the 256-box color grid that is the RGB palette for web-safe colors?
 Yes.

 GRID.
-This is garblety-gook to some, but to others, it’s entirely clear.
+THIS MAY SOUND like garblety-gook to some, but to others, it’s entirely clear.
 Of course one would enjoy with relish the opportunity: take 16N, which gathers 16 people in 16 cities, and let each guest choose a color, a unique ‘box’ that identifies her or him or no-pronoun, in a way that makes, you know, just enjoy the personalities that come through when we choose a color.
 So simple and light, right?
 It helps, I think, it helps us not look at each other as compilations of stereotypes.
 Stereotypes about people we see, and make calls about, stereotypes that are implicit and unconscious and culturally programmed.
 Ones that we’re not even aware that we have.

 Does it make sense, kind of?